sguox002/leetcode/leetcode-all.md

 <<-459	Repeated Substring Pattern    		43.1%	Easy
 - check 1 to n/2 length
 - or (s+s).substr(1,2n-2) contains str itself.
 ->>

+<<-214	Shortest Palindrome    		30.3%	Hard
+given a string, you can add chars in front of it to make it palindrome. return the shortest palindrome.
+- equiv find the longest palindrome starting with the first char. try longest first.
+(TLE)
+- KMP to speed it.
+****
+->>

 <<-524	Longest Word in Dictionary through Deleting    		48.7%	Medium